-A client asked for help on a franchise business plan.
-But first, one of the first tasks was determining where on the product/service life cycle curve the franchise sits.
+One of the first in a business plan is determining where on the product/service life cycle curve the product sits.
 It is always helpful in any Industry and Market Analysis to get a macro view of where the product/service is in its life cycle.

 What is the product/service life cycle?